 Within Volume One of the BCA the provisions only apply to Class 2 and Class 3 buildings, as residential buildings are considered to present the greatest risk to life.
-The provisions also only apply in areas that have been formally designated by governments as 'bushfire-prone areas'.
+The provisions also only apply in areas that have been designated as 'bushfire prone areas'.